backupbrew/switchbrew/Applet Manager services.md

 When the VrMode is set to true, the console shows a screen rendered like vr asking the user to move his face away and hit the 'close' button.
 When this button is pressed, the console resets the vrMode to false.

+### SetLcdBacklighOffEnabled

+Takes an input u8 bool, no output.

+Sets whether the LCD screen blacklight is turned off.

 ### BeginVrModeEx